braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas.md

 ## Step 2: Set up your Canvas

 The Canvas builder will guide you step-by-step through setting up your Canvas—everything from naming it to setting conversion events and bringing the right users into your customer journey.
-Click on each of the following tabs to see what settings you can adjust in each of the builder steps.
+Select the following tabs to see what settings you can adjust for each builder step.

 {% tabs local %}
   {% tab Basics %}